Xaqc83q/TowerWarZ/README.md

 TowerWarZ is a fully open-source Tower Defense Game. ~~It is created because of the lack of open source games~~ It is created **out of boredom** and desire of Tower defense games

+### How to build game
+**Linux Users**

+1. `git clone https://github.com/xiurobert/TowerWarZ && cd TowerWarZ`
+2. `chmod +x setup.sh`
+3. `sh setup.sh`

+If your maven is not in the `$PATH`, run sh setup.sh --custom-mvn /path/to/your/mvn/executable

+**Windows Users**

+1. Check that you have mSYS/Cygwin installed (This usually comes with Git)
+2. Open up your terminal somewhere
+2. `git clone https://github.com/xiurobert/TowerWarZ && cd TowerWarZ`
+3. `chmod +x setup.sh`
+4. `sh setup.sh`

+If your maven is not in the `%PATH%`, run sh setup.sh --custom-mvn /c/path/to/your/mvn/executable

 ## Build Status
 Travis-CI
 [![Build Status](https://travis-ci.org/xiurobert/TowerWarZ.svg?branch=master)](https://travis-ci.org/xiurobert/TowerWarZ)